|Fast facts on the XB∀ND|

 XB∀ND is the name of a video game modem/online service offered by Catapult in the mid-1990s.
 It allowed video game consoles to connect to the internet, so players could compete online, as well as check emails (or "xmails" as they were called here) and read news about the service.
-Though not the first online service to be offered to video game consumers, it was one of the first to be released outside of Japan.
+It also allowed players to chat to each other over the phone line while playing the game.
+Though not the first online service to be offered to video game consumers, such as the earlier Sega Meganet service in Japan, XB∀ND was one of the first to be released outside of Japan.

 As with most old online systems, the XB∀ND servers no longer exist, meaning the modems are without purpose.